mhallo/v-classify/README.md

 ## Predicting

-For now, invoke the predictor and pass in the string of the title you'd like to predict
+For now, invoke the predictor to predict the genre of the title.

 `python3 src/predictor.py`

+Within `predictor.py`, you will set the name of the title you want the model to predict it falls under.

 ## Formatting